Computer Malware and Phishing Schemes

-Ransomware is software that installs itself on a victim’s system and blocks access to data until a ransom is paid to unlock it.
-Some ransomware encrypts the victim’s files, making them inaccessible.
-Victims are then coerced to pay for the ransomware to be removed, usually through a difficult to trace payment method such as wire transfer or bitcoin.
-Often, however, even paying the ransom does not guarantee that the victim will be able to regain access to his/her data.
+Ransomware is software that installs itself on your system and blocks access to data until a ransom is paid to unlock it.
+Some ransomware encrypts your files, making them inaccessible.
+You are then coerced to pay for the ransomware to be removed, usually through a difficult to trace payment method such as wire transfer or bitcoin.
+Often, however, even paying the ransom does not guarantee that you will be able to regain access to your data.

 Most Computers are Vulnerable

-Studies have found that over 80 percent of home computers are compromised by spyware.
-It is estimated that more than one in ten PCs are infected with key loggers, screen monitors, and other malicious programs designed to steal private information and give control of your PC to scammers.
+Studies have found that up to 90 percent of U.S. home computers have been infected with spyware at some time.
 Unless you are confident that your computer is secured against these hazards, you should not open spam email or click on attachments, images, or links in email messages, instant messages, or pop-up messages.

 The Minnesota Attorney General’s Office urges consumers not to open spam email, or click on attachments, images, or links in email messages, instant messages, and pop-up messages.
 Unless you have secured your personal computer, spyware can infect it.
 Instead, delete spam messages without opening them.

 You should never click on links or pictures in spam messages, even to unsubscribe.
 If you never asked to subscribe to a particular organization’s messages, but receive a message from that organization, it is possible that a spammer is impersonating that organization, and that clicking on the link to “unsubscribe” may infect your computer.
 You are safest just deleting these messages without opening them. email or instant messages from friends’ computers can be malicious if that computer has been successfully attacked and is sending spam.
 If you are not expecting a message with links, images, or attachments, it is safer to call the sender to see if the message is genuine.